1.3a: Grids.

 The Grid Class

-The grid class will interact with the rest of data classes and grid subclasses.
+The Grid class interacts with the rest of the data classes and grid subclasses.
 Its main purpose is to feed coordinates XYZ to the interpolator.

 grid = Grid()